-Nora ("Norie") Singer, Ph.D. is a Professor in the Department of Communication and an award-winning teacher and researcher specializing in the study of public discourses of modern social movements.
-Singer has written extensively about U.S. environmental and food movement struggles related to cultural identities, social justice coalition building, public health, human interspecies relationships, and global sustainability.
+Nora ("Norie") Singer, Ph.D. is a Professor in the Department of Communication and Coordinator of the SVSU Pride Center, the campus's LGBTQ+ programming and support office.
+An award-winning teacher and researcher, Dr. Singer's expertise is in the public discourse and collective organizing practices of modern social movements.
+Singer has written extensively about U.S. environmental and food movement struggles intersecting with social justice coalition building, cultural identities, structural public health disparities, human interspecies relationships, neoliberal capitalism, and global sustainability.

 Selected Works

 “Conclusion: Environmental Communication’s Intersectionality,” in Intersectional Activism in Environmental Communication: Changemakers Respond to Ecological Crisis, eds.
-Emma Frances Bloomfield and José Castro-Sotomayor (East Lansing: Michigan State University Press, forthcoming), 297-311.
+Emma Frances Bloomfield and José Castro-Sotomayor (East Lansing: Michigan State University Press, 2025), 297-311.

 "Intersectional Ecofeminist Food Rhetoric," in The Routledge Handbook of Contemporary Feminist Rhetoric, eds.
 Jacqueline Rhodes and Suban Nur Cooley (New York: Routledge, 2025), 216-25.